mikependon/RepoDB/Docs/pages/multiplemapping.rst

 		.On(Command.Update, "[dbo].[Customer]")
 		.On(Command.BulkInsert, "[dbo].[Customer]", CommandType.TableDirect);

 These feature has its own limitations.
-All mappings could not be done on every command (i.e Count, CountBig, Merge, ExecuteQuery, ExecuteNonQuery, ExecuteReader, ExecuteScalar).
+In reality, all mappings could not be done on every command like `Merge`.
+The `Merge` can only be done at the `Table` and not in `StoredProcedure`.

 Below are the supported mapping for each command.